SaiRav95/Deploying-an-EC2-instance-YAML-template-with-AWS-Lambda/README.md

 1) I used the lambda function, bucket, and the deployment of the EC2 instances in us-west-1 region.
 2) Did not create a new VPC I used the dafault one.
-3) In the below pic is where I got the AMI and I kept that ID in the code.
+3) In the below pic is where I got the AMI and I kept that ID in the code (I got it from "Launch Instances" in the EC2 console).

 ![Github_AMI_Picture](https://user-images.githubusercontent.com/44057058/112569496-a2d16f00-8dba-11eb-88af-8af491af6ed6.png)